Warren Buffett: Early life and education

-Buffett's interest in the stock market and investing dated back to his schoolboy days spent in the customers' lounge of a regional stock brokerage near his father's own brokerage office.
+Buffett's interest in the stock market and investing dates back to his schoolboy days spent in the customers' lounge of a regional stock brokerage near his father's own brokerage office.
 His father took interest in cultivating and educating the young Warren's curiosity surrounding the subject of business and investing, even at one point taking him to visit the New York Stock Exchange when he was 10.
 At 11, he bought three shares of Cities Service Preferred for himself, and three for his sister Doris Buffett (who also became a philanthropist).

 At 15, Warren made more than $175 monthly delivering Washington Post newspapers.
 In high school, he invested in a business owned by his father and bought a 40-acre farm worked by a tenant farmer.
 He bought the land when he was 14 years old with $1,200 of his savings.
 By the time he graduated from college, Buffett had amassed $9,800 in savings.

 In 1947, Buffett matriculated at the Wharton School of the University of Pennsylvania.
 He would have preferred to focus on his business ventures, but enrolled due to pressure from his father.
 Warren studied there for two years and joined the Alpha Sigma Phi fraternity.
-He then transferred to the University of Nebraska where he graduated with a Bachelor of Science in Business Administration with major in Investment Management in 1951.
+He then transferred to the University of Nebraska where he graduated with a Bachelor of Science in business administration with major in Investment management in 1951.
 After being rejected by Harvard Business School in the spring of 1950, Buffett enrolled at Columbia Business School of Columbia University upon learning that Benjamin Graham taught there.
-He earned a Master of Science in economics from Columbia in 1951.
+He earned a Master of Science in Economics from Columbia in 1951.
 After graduating, Buffett attended the New York Institute of Finance.

 The basic ideas of investing are to look at stocks as business, use the market's fluctuations to your advantage, and seek a margin of safety.
 That's what Ben Graham taught us.
 A hundred years from now they will still be the cornerstones of investing.